jabber-tools/cognitive-services-speech-sdk-rs/README.md

 Version 0.3.0 upgrades to MS Speech SDK 1.37.0 and improves library build process.

 Version 0.3.1 windows support!

+Version 1.0.0 Some internal stability fixes.
+All **from_handle** methods are now unsafe.
+This is breaking change as it requires to call **from_handle** within unsafe block.

 ### How To Build On MacOS